timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 14-FEDERAL CREDIT UNIONS/SUBCHAPTER III-CENTRAL LIQUIDITY FACILITY.md

   * (1) obtaining the approval of the Board;

-  * (2) subscribing to the capital stock of the Facility in an amount not less than one-half of 1 per centum of the paid-in and unimpaired capital and surplus of all those credit unions which primarily serve natural persons, which are members of such credit union or of any credit union comprising such credit union group, and which are not regular members;
+  * (2) subscribing to the capital stock of the Facility in an amount not less than one-half of 1 per centum of the paid-in and unimpaired capital and surplus of such credit unions as the Board may in its discretion determine which primarily serve natural persons, which are members of such credit union or of any credit union comprising such credit union group, and which are not regular members;

   * (3) agreeing to comply with rules and regulations the Board shall prescribe with respect to, but not limited to, management quality, asset and liability safety and soundness, internal operating and control practices and procedures, and participation of natural persons in the affairs of such credit union or credit union group; and